Baylor ends Gonzaga's perfect run, wins NCAA title

 The Bulldogs finished the half with a 9-2 run as Anton Watson’s layup with 2.5 seconds left cut Baylor’s lead to 10.

-Butler made two 3-pointers in the first 61 points of the second half as the Bears took a 53-39 lead.
+Butler made two 3-pointers in the first 61 seconds of the second half as the Bears took a 53-39 lead.

 A short time later, Andrew Nembhard drove for a layup to cut Gonzaga’s deficit to 58-49 -- marking the first time the Zags trailed by single digits since it was 13-4.